 You will see a 'Things To Try' section which is a good introduction to Alexa’s capabilities.
 However, for a full guide see How to use Alexa.

-How do I set up an Echo Spot or Show?
+How do I set up an Echo Show?

 If you have an Echo with a screen, you can set it up without a phone or tablet.
 Simply connect the power supply and follow the instructions on the screen.
-It can be a little fiddly to type your email address and password on the Spot's small display, but it is possible.
+An on-screen keyboard lets you type in your Amazon account details and Wi-Fi password.

-Note that you can swipe down from the top of the screen on a Spot or Show to get to the settings and shortcuts.
+Note that you can swipe down from the top of the screen on an Echo Show (or Spot) to get to the settings and shortcuts.
 This is the fastest way to update the Wi-Fi password or network if you ever change your router.

 Tips for using Alexa

-Alexa is great for the basics, but she really comes into her own when paired with compatible gadgets, such as lights, thermostats, switches and more.
+She is great for the basics, but really comes into her own when paired with compatible gadgets, such as lights, thermostats, switches and more.
 When your hands are full, it's really useful to be able to say "Alexa, turn on the lights" when you walk into a dark room.

 Instead, you need to say "Alexa, set the [name of thermostat] to 20 degrees" or "Alexa, make the [name of thermostat] warmer".

-Similarly, saying "Alexa, find my keys" won't work.
-You need to say "Alexa, ask Tile to find Jim's Keys".
-That's because the name of the skill is "Tile" and the Tile in question is called "Jim's Keys".
+Similarly, saying "Alexa, find my keys" may not work.
+You might need to say "Alexa, ask Tile to find Jim's Keys".
+That's because the name of the Skill is "Tile" and the tracker in question is called "Jim's Keys".

 Where possible, change the names of your devices to be simple and short so Alexa can more easily recognise and understand them.

-We’ve also complied a wonderful list of funny things Alexa can say to you as well as the best games to play on Alexa.
+We’ve also complied a list of the funny things Alexa can say to you as well as the best games to play on Alexa.